How To Get The Most From Your Saxenda?

 Side effects such as diarrhoea and vomiting can dehydrate you.
 It's important to keep hydrated while taking Saxenda by drinking plenty of water throughout the day.

-You may find that your side effects become more prominent when you escalate your dosage.
-If you cannot tolerate the side effects, discuss your options with your doctor as they may recommend you another weight loss product such as Mounjaro.
+You may find that your side effects become more pronounced as you increase your dosage.
+If you cannot tolerate the side effects, discuss your options with your doctor, as they may recommend another weight loss product, such as Mounjaro.
 Your dosage may need to be reduced.
 You should always follow the recommended dose escalation.

 Keep a positive attitude